Sherin Zada

-Sherin Zada is a Pakistani journalist working for Hum News.
-He was previously associated with the Express News based in Swat Valley, and had also worked with The Express Tribune, an English Newspaper.
+Sherin Zada (Urdu/Pashto: شیرین زادہ) is a Pakistani journalist working for Hum News.
+He was previously associated with the Express News based in Swat Valley, and had also worked with The Express Tribune, an English newspaper.

 He is known for his work during Taliban period over control of Swat Valley Pakistan.
-As a professional journalist, he covered or wrote highest number of reports and stories in the Valley.
+As a professional journalist, he covered or wrote highest number of reports and stories in the valley.
+He is president of Swat Press club (2023, 2024).

-World Record
+World record

-He is the first journalist with World Record of skydiving (10,000 ft in the air) in Swat Valley Pakistan.
+He is the first journalist with world record of skydiving (10,000 ft in the air) in Swat Valley Pakistan.
 The Sky Tandem Skydiving jump event was organized in Swat by Pakistan Army in Swat Valley Pakistan.

 He is the first journalist with PTC during this skydiving with broadcasting on the Express News Pakistan.
 He was not properly trained for this skydiving and only got 04 hours briefing from Mr Peter (UK trainer).

-Abroad Coverage for TV
+Abroad coverage for TV

 When the first Pakistani female Malala Yousafzai from Pakistan was receiving the Nobel Peace Prize Sherin Zada got the opportunity to have the exclusive interview with Malala Yousafzai from Oslo, Norway.